 Group Chief Financial Officer

-Aymeric served as interim Chief Executive Officer of the Group from 1 January 2020 until David Loew was appointed Chief Executive Officer on 1 July 2020.
+Aymeric served as interim Chief Executive Officer of the Group from 1 January 2020 until David Loew was appointed Chief Executive Officer in July 2020.

 Executive Vice President,

 Philippe Lopes-Fernandes joined Ipsen in October 2020 as Executive Vice President, Chief Business Officer.